Patch-Level Tokenization with CNN Encoders and Attention for Improved Transformer Time-Series Forecasting: Conclusion

 \section{Conclusion}

-This study presents a multi-stage forecasting architecture that explicitly separates patch-level temporal tokenization from global sequence modelling in multivariate time-series forecasting.
-By learning compact patch-level token embeddings through a convolutional encoder and refining them using token-level self-attention prior to Transformer-based modelling, the proposed framework captures localized temporal structure while enabling effective modelling of longer-range dependencies at a coarser temporal resolution.
+This study has aimed to present a multi-stage forecasting model that explicitly separates patch-level tokenization from global sequence modelling in MTSF.
+By compacting patches through a convolutional encoder and then learning them, refining them through self-attention prior to Transformer modelling, the proposed framework captures localised temporal structure while enabling effective modelling of longer range dependencies.

 Empirical results on a large synthetic dataset with extended sequence length show that the proposed approach consistently outperforms a purely convolutional baseline and achieves competitive performance relative to a strong patch-based Transformer model.
 Additional evaluation on a real-world electricity load forecasting benchmark demonstrates that the learned patch-level representations transfer effectively beyond controlled synthetic data.
 While the proposed method does not outperform PatchTST in all settings, it exhibits improved robustness over convolutional baselines and stable performance under increased temporal context.
-A limitation of this study is the reliance on synthetic data for primary analysis and the use of separate training stages for representation learning and forecasting.
-Future work will explore jointly trained architectures, alternative patch-level encoders, and broader real-world benchmarks to further assess the generality of the proposed framework.

-\subsection{Limitations and Future Work}
+\section{Limitations and Future Work}

 A limitation of this study is that a substantial portion of the analysis relies on synthetic data, which, while enabling controlled investigation of model behaviour, may not fully capture the complexity and regime variability present in real-world time-series.
 Although additional evaluation on electricity load data demonstrates promising generalization, further validation on diverse real-world benchmarks is required.